01craft/xslingerHD/README.md

     - SNES MAX - it's a two player game, and it *really* needs two quality controllers for the best gameplay
-    - Zip GSX or TranswarpGS (does not make a big difference though)
+    - Zip GSX or TranswarpGS (does not make a big difference though) (Note, the vidHD text modes do not appear to be AppleSqueezer compatible, probably due to DMA compatibility)

 The game implements several little "hacks" to make it possible - so it should be considered to be somewhat experimental: